shakebugs/shake-docs/docs/android/installation.md

 </TabItem>
 </Tabs>

-If you’re creating a custom *Application* class for the first time, make sure to specify it in your *AndroidManifest.xml*:
+If you’re creating a custom *Application* class for the first time, specify it in your *AndroidManifest.xml*:

 ```xml title="AndroidManifest.xml"
 <?xml version="1.0" encoding="utf-8"?>